All-in-one pressure controller and supply powered by battery or line voltage.

-Pressure-based flow control offers unequaled flow stability and response times, with most pressure controllers requiring a regulated pressure source.
+It is well established that pressure-based flow control offers unequaled flow stability and response times.
+Most pressure controllers require a pressure source which is regulated.

-Although an external pressure supply allows users to work over large pressure ranges (generally up to 7 bar) and high gas flow rates, it can be cumbersome, and integration into a device is challenging.
+Although an external pressure supply allows working over large pressure ranges (generally up to 7 bar) and high gas flow rates, it can be cumbersome, and integration into a device is challenging.
 Point of care devices needing a small footprint can have engineering challenges.

-Fig 1: (left) A pressure supply and pressure controller vs our new microfluidic micropump (right)
+Fig 1: (left) A pressure supply and pressure controller vs our new technology (right) Fluigent engineered technology

 Fig 2: (left) Pneumatic schematic of a standard fluidic system using pressure to move fluids (right) Pneumatic schematic of Fluigent new technology

 Portable or connected

 The technology is powered by an embedded rechargeable battery to facilitate portability.
 It can support a wide range of connections (Wi-Fi, BLE, IoT, USB, industrial bus), and embedded protocols.
 For point-of-care applications, a touch screen can be developed based on your needs.
 A flow sensor can directly be connected to the engineered device.

 Unmatched pressure and flow stability